 At ArMed we remove all kinds of benign raised lesions on the face and body.

-If you’re unsure if a growth or lesion is benign, we suggest you attend the Mole Screening Clinic in Guelph. (see PDF link above)
+If you’re unsure if a growth or lesion is benign, we suggest you attend the Mole Screening Clinic in Guelph.

 We do not remove lesions on the nose unless they are sebaceous hyperplasia or actinic keratosis.
 We also do not remove lesions on the face that are entirely flat (a spot that is just pigmented without being raised).
+Such lesions can be assessed for treatment with laser.
+Please book a consult with one of our laser technicians.

 Dr. Anderson runs a regular clinic at ArtMed specifically for removal of lesions.
 We recommend that you contact the clinic and send us a photograph of the lesions(s) in question.
 Dr. Anderson can then determine if we can remove it, or whether we need to see you in person to assess whether it can be removed.
-Once she has assessed the lesions(s) she will provide a treatment plan and provisional quote. (see above)
+Once she has assessed the lesions(s) she will provide a treatment plan and provisional quote.